Mona-kecil/sunibMantab/readme.md

 by B27 - KMG

 **Note: You can use C library and syntax in .cpp file (C++), some of the files here have cpp extension but they are written in C.**

+## SOCS Quick tip
+- Always remember \n
+- Use double instead of float (%lf)
+- Always use tricky test case to test your code
+-

 Hope this helps.

 ## Quick Nav